mmkepler/open-weather/README.md

-#  Open Weather Conditions and Forecast App - WIP
+#  Open Weather Conditions and Forecast App

 ###  This app uses the following:
 *  HTML